DFiantHDL/DFHDL/docs/getting-started/hello-world/index.md

 !!! summary "Writing a DFHDL compilation program – as easy as 01-10-11!"
     1. `#!scala import dfhdl.*` once per source file, to import all the required namespace objects, types, and functionality.
     2. `#!scala class _design_name_ extends RTDesign:` to define your register-transfer (RT) domain design.
 Populate your design with the required interface and functionality.
 DFHDL supports two additional design domains: dataflow (DF), and event-driven (ED).
-    3. `#!scala @top top_design_name_ ...` to create your compilation program entry point for the top-level design, instantiate it, elaborate it, compile it to Verilog or VHDL (see compiler options), and finally commit the files to disk.
+    3. Add `#!scala @top` annotation to your top-level design (e.g., `#!scala @top class top_design_name_ ...`) to automatically create a compilation program entry point for the design, instantiate it, elaborate it, compile it to Verilog or VHDL (see compiler options), and finally commit the files to disk.

 ## Run It In Your Browser